-The Hong Kong Star Ferry is one of the city’s iconic tourist attractions and has been traversing Victoria Harbour, between Kowloon and Hong Kong Island, since the late 1800’s.
+The Hong Kong Star Ferry is one of the city’s iconic tourist attractions and has been traversing Victoria Harbour, between Kowloon and Hong Kong Island, since the late 1800s.
 Decked out in their distinctive green and white livery, the Star Ferry is an integral part of the city’s history and remains beloved by locals and visitors alike.
-Despite the warren of tunnels and rail lines that now criss-cross Victoria Harbour, the ferry remains a popular and convenient way to cross Victoria Harbour, and for tourists it’s an unbeatable way to catch a glimpse of the magnificent Hong Kong skyline.
+Despite the warren of tunnels and rail lines that now criss-cross Victoria Harbour, the ferry remains a popular and convenient way to cross Victoria Harbour, and for tourists, it’s an unbeatable way to catch a glimpse of the magnificent Hong Kong skyline.

-Where Can You Catch the Star Ferry?
+Where to Catch the Ferry

-The Star Ferry runs along a number of routes.
+The Star Ferry runs along with a number of routes.
 However, the original and most popular route is between Tsim Sha Tsui in Kowloon and Central on Hong Kong Island.
 Ferries on this route run as frequently as every 8 minutes and take less than 10 mins.
 The first ferry is at around 6:30 am and the final ferry at 11:30 pm.

-Tips for Riding the Star Ferry
+Tips for Riding

-- Do pay slightly more for an upper deck ticket, as the views over the harbor and onto the skyline are far better than on the lower deck.
+- Do pay slightly more for an upper deck ticket as the views over the harbor and onto the skyline are far better than on the lower deck.

-- The seat backs at the front and rear of the boat can be flipped, allowing you to sit facing the direction you’re traveling in and make the most of the view.
+- The seatbacks at the front and rear of the boat can be flipped, allowing you to sit facing the direction you’re traveling in and make the most of the view.